0

 • Total Users.
 Similar to what you’ve seen before, total users let you know the number of users that had an event on your website during a specific period of time.

 • Active Users.
 Active users are a new metric you can track within Google Analytics 4.
-These are engaged users, or someone who stayed on the page for longer than 10 seconds, had a conversion event or visited more than 2 pages on your website.
+These are engaged users, or someone who stayed on the page for longer than 10 seconds, had a key event or visited more than 2 pages on your website.
 Ideally, a good benchmark for active users is 60% – 70% of your total users.

 *Note that in Google Analytics 4, active users will be labeled as just “users”.